What Is a Primary Residence? (And What It’s Not)

 When selling a primary residence home

-- Capital gains tax: When you sell a primary residence, you may be able to exclude up to $250,000 of profit from capital gains taxes if you’re single, or up to $500,000 if you’re married and filing jointly.
-This exclusion is only available for homes classified as a “primary,” and it can save you a significant amount of money if your home has appreciated in value.
+- Capital gains tax exclusion: When you sell a primary residence, you may be able to exclude up to $250,000 of profit from capital gains taxes if you’re single, or up to $500,000 if you’re married and filing jointly.
+This exclusion is only available for homes classified as a primary residence, and it can save you a significant amount of money if your home has appreciated in value.

 What is not considered a primary residence?

-Not every property you own can be classified as a primary residence, and misclassifying a home can lead to tax penalties or issues with your mortgage.
-Let’s clarify what types of properties are not considered a primary home.
+Not every home you own counts as a primary residence, and getting it wrong can lead to tax penalties or mortgage issues.
+Here’s a quick breakdown of what doesn’t qualify as a primary residence.

-- Second homes or vacation homes: A second home, whether it’s a vacation property or a part-time residence, doesn’t meet the criteria for a primary classification While you can still enjoy some tax benefits, such as the mortgage interest deduction, second homes don’t qualify for the same lower interest rates or property tax breaks as primary homes.
+- Second homes or vacation homes: A second home, whether it’s a vacation property or a part-time residence, doesn’t meet the criteria for a primary residence.
+While you can still enjoy some tax benefits, such as the mortgage interest deduction, second homes don’t qualify for the same lower interest rates or property tax breaks as primary residences.

 - Rental or investment properties: If a property is primarily used to generate rental income, it’s considered an investment property, not a primary residence.
-Even if you occasionally stay at the home, it doesn’t qualify as your primary home if its main purpose is to make money through rent.
+Even if you occasionally stay in it, it doesn’t qualify as your primary residence if its main purpose is to make money through rent.
 Investment properties typically come with higher mortgage rates and fewer tax benefits.

 Primary residence FAQs